Solar Entertainment: As a broadcast company

-On January 1, 2008, Solar Entertainment Corporation began to lease block airtime with terrestrial TV networks, RPN, SBN and RJTV.
-The move was a result of SkyCable pulling out C/S, ETC, and 2nd Avenue from the cable company's lineup at their own right.
+On January 1, 2008, Solar Entertainment Corporation entered into a partnership with RPN, SBN and RJTV to lease block time for its cable TV channels.
+The move was a result of Sky Cable pulling out C/S, ETC, and 2nd Avenue from the cable company's lineup at their own right.
 Those three started carrying shows from Solar's, with C/S on RPN, ETC on SBN, and 2nd Avenue on RJTV.

 On May 22, 2009, a victory party for Manny "Pacman" Pacquiao, who just became the new IBO (International Boxing Organization) and Ring Magazine Light Welterweight Champion, was held at the Renaissance Hotel in Makati, in partnership with GMA Network Inc. Solar and GMA executives at that time signed for a partnership in TV coverage of Manny Pacquiao's upcoming boxing matches.

 The C/S cable channel was later rebranded as C/S Origin in September 2008, while the RPN network later changed its branding to C/S 9 the next month.

 On November 29, 2009, Solar rebranded C/S9 as Solar TV at 11:00 am with a slogan It's A Bright New World on RPN.
 On October 31, 2010, it changed some of its programming content to English/Tagalog with a new slogan Kung Saan Lahat Panalo!.

-In mid-2010, GemCom sold all of its 97% equity share in SBN to Solar for Php 368.8 million.
-Since then, SBN became a fully owned subsidiary of Solar.
+In mid-2010, GemCom ceded its 97% equity share in SBN to Solar for Php 368.8 million.
+Since then, SBN became the Solar's fully owned subsidiary.

 On February 11, 2011, SEC partnered with ABS-CBN Corporation to air National Basketball Association (NBA) games over free TV starting February 19, 2011.
-The games are aired on Studio 23 (now ABS-CBN Sports and Action later known as S+A) and ABS-CBN, but Solar still airs the games daily on BTV.
+The games are aired on Studio 23 (later S+A, IZTV and now Aliw 23) and ABS-CBN, but Solar still airs the games daily on BTV.

+On January 5, 2011, Solar TV transitioned as a broadcast media company and rebranded as Solar Television Network, Inc., becoming the new corporate television arm subsidiary of Solar Entertainment Corporation.

 On March 2, 2011, after SEC acquired 34 percent of RPN's shares from the Philippine government as part of RPN/IBC privatization in 2011, Solar TV finally ventured into news at the end of 2011.
 On that same day, ETC moved to RPN while TalkTV launched over SBN.
 TalkTV was formed by then Solar-owned Solar Television Network.
 The first programs that aired on the channel were Dateline NBC, Today Show, Today's Talk, NBC Nightly News, Inside Edition, The Tonight Show with Jay Leno and Late Show with David Letterman.

 On April 8, 2011, Solar Entertainment Corporation launched The Game Channel on Destiny Cable.
 It conducted its initial test broadcast from April 8, 2011, until September 29.
 It then began airing on BEAM Channel 31 on August 15, 2011, after BEAM and Solar signed an affiliation deal, which gave the latter the use of the former's facilities.
 Full broadcast started on September 30, 2011.